Architectural Photography is a fascinating and technical world.

 Focus on what the creator had in mind, and translate hundreds of hours into a single visual by focusing on the elements and not just space.

 Choose an angle that is focused hinting at all of the details in the space.

 When working on a real estate project our goal is to showcase more “closed” frames highlighting all design elements, materials, finishes, colors, and surfaces.

 The magic hour is the twilight hour, you have the whole day to create beautiful images using the sunlight, but you only have 5 minutes to capture twilight.

 Capturing a stunning twilight shoot is typically done at the moment when the sun is setting and the lights from the space are strong enough to capture both the interior and the exterior together at the perfect time.

 - Turning all the interior and exterior lighting if you can control them.

 - Find the perfect spot and angle that works for you prior to sunset

-- Wait for the moment that the interior lights allowing to view inside while there is still light outside.
+- Wait for the moment that the interior lights allow us to view inside while there is still light outside.

-- Keep photographing after the sun has set.
+- Keep capturing after the sun has set.

-- To get the most out of twilight shoots we use a combination of multiple exposures in post production to mix the best of the sunset and the best of the interior light to create one photo that shows all.
+- To get the most out of twilight shoots we use a combination of multiple exposures in post-production to mix the best of the sunset and the best of the interior light to create one image that shows all.